-The HF Diversity, Equity, and Inclusion Task Force has been established to bring together administrators, teachers, parents, community members, and alumni.
-It is important that we work together to develop strategies and best practices to ensure all stakeholders will be treated respectfully, fairly, equitably, and with dignity and inclusiveness.
+The HF Diversity, Equity, and Inclusion Task Force was established in 2019 to bring together administrators, teachers, parents, community members, and alumni.
+Beginning with the 2022-2023 school year, the work of the Task Force was shifted to the action steps associated with the Harborfields Strategic Plan.
+As indicated in the Strategic Plan, it is important that we work together, as One Harborfields Family, to develop strategies and best practices to ensure all stakeholders will be treated respectfully, fairly, equitably, and with dignity and inclusiveness.

 Initiatives and Programs in our Schools

-Harborfields offers a variety of programs and events to support diversity in our schools.
+Harborfields offers a variety of programs and events to support diversity, equity, and inclusivity in our schools.
 Below are some of the programs that are offered.
 For further information on these programs, please visit the each of the school’s webpage: